 - your trauma is not your personality

-greed that isn't a selfish greed as much as it's a scared animal trying to be important when it bought a narrative that it's this shrimpy little sack of skin.
+greed that isn't a selfish greed as much as it's a scared animal trying to be important when it bought a narrative that it's this shrimpy little sack of skin. so its already trapped in a trivialized sense of self.

 See